hamza-boudouche/cloud-computing-project/README.md

         instance since this will help us reduce the costs of our tests whithout having any effect on the Online boutique application that runs independently from the load generation infrastructure.
-    - variables.tf (TODO: add link to this file): which contains declarations of some the variables used by terraform, such as the GCP project ID and the region in which the resources will be deployed.
+    - [variables.tf](https://github.com/hamza-boudouche/cloud-computing-project/blob/loadgen/variables.tf): which contains declarations of
+    some the variables used by terraform, such as the GCP project ID and the region in which the resources will be deployed.
 4. Executes a `setup.sh` bash file that is responsible for configuring the newly